darraghenright/darraghenright.github.io/blog/2019/01/fizzbuzz-fun-with-php-iterators.md

 Or...
 NAFBI (Not Another FizzBuzz Implementation).

-[FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) - that fun little coding exercise beloved of interviewers everywhere.
+[FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz)—that fun little coding exercise beloved of interviewers everywhere.
 Like all good diversions, it's as much about the journey as the destination... there's no end to the possible implementations, which means it's a good opportunity for the coder to show how simple, elegant, efficient or [enterprise-ready](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) they can be in (mostly) a few lines.

-I thought it was a good opportunity to look at some of PHP's [SPL iterators](http://php.net/manual/en/spl.iterators.php).
+I thought it was a good opportunity to look at some of PHP's [SPL iterators](http://php.net/manual/en/spl.iterators.php) and how we can compose them to create a short and simple NAFBI.

 The [Standard PHP Library (SPL)](http://php.net/manual/en/intro.spl.php) is a collection of classes, interfaces and functions designed to solve common problems.
 It's definitely worth getting to know some of them as they can be very useful.

 Let's take a look: